NotePlan/plugins/jgclark.Summaries/README.md

 > (Why use `@run(...)` rather than `#run(...)`?
 Well, it just felt more right to use `@run()` as there are already `@done(...)` and `@repeat(...)` mentions in use in NotePlan that include a value.
 And in NotePlan, hashtags that end with a decimal number ignore the fractional part (e.g. `#run/5.3` ignores the `.3`).
 However, you can use a `#hashtag/value` if you don't mind this limitation.

-## /weeklyStatsToCSV command
+## /weeklyStatsToCSV
 This is a very niche command!
 It generates stats for the specified mentions and hashtags over a period of consecutive weeks, and write out as a CSV table to 'Summaries/weekly_stats'.
 This is designed for plotting using the third-party gnuplot tool.

 The relevant settings for this command are:
 - Folder name: e.g. 'Summaries'
-- Weekly Stats Duration (in weeks): e.g. 26
+- Chart Duration (in weeks): e.g. 26.
+If no number is given, the plugin will generate a sensible longish period up to 1 year.

 ## To do
 - if/when NotePlan makes this possible, show proper graphs of numeric summaries.
 (The 'ASCII art' sparklines are hopefully an interim step towards this.)